 - Different jobs are listed with the names, such as coxswain or landsman.
-Look up one of these jobs to learn what that person would have been responsible for on the Maine. - What would it have been like to live and work on a ship like this?
+Look up one of these jobs and explain it to a friend - What would it have been like to live and work on a ship like this?

 Maine baseball team, ca 1898.
 All members were killed in the explosion, except JH Bloomer (left, back row).
 (LOC)